Joint Inference for the Regression Discontinuity Effect and Its External Validity: Empirical Illustrations

-We illustrate the potential usefulness of our proposal by applying it to the study of \cite{Londono-Velez_etal:2020aejep}.
-Their research examines the effect of Ser Pilo Paga (SPP), a financial aid program introduced in Colombia in 2014, on students' probability of enrolling in higher education, using an RD design.
-Making use of the multiple cutoff points in the dataset, \cite{Okamoto_Ozaki:2025} evaluates its external validity through their bounding approach, together with the extrapolation method proposed by \cite{Cattaneo_etal:2021JASA_extrapolating}.
+\paragraph{Empirical Context.} \cite{Londono-Velez_etal:2020aejep} examines the effect of Ser Pilo Paga (SPP), a financial aid program introduced in Colombia in 2014, on students' probability of enrolling in higher education, using a standard RD design.

-In what follows, and in line with \cite{Okamoto_Ozaki:2025}, we restrict attention to a specific subgroup of the full sample.
-In our subsample of interest ($n=19738$), eligibility for the SPP scholarship is determined by a family wealth index.
-After normalization so that the cutoff value is zero, the wealth index ranges from $-25.94$ to $56.86$, with the first quartile at $-3.76$ and the third quartile at $22.78$.
-See \cite{Okamoto_Ozaki:2025} for a concise summary.
-Further details can be found in \cite{Londono-Velez_etal:2020aejep}.
+Among our subsample of interest, consisting of students from metropolitan areas who meet a minimum academic standard ($n=19{,}738$), eligibility for the SPP scholarship is determined by a family wealth index.
+After normalizing the running variable so that the eligibility cutoff equals zero, and multiplying it by $-1$ to align with the canonical RD convention in which units above the cutoff are treated, the wealth index ranges from $-25.94$ to $56.86$, with the first quartile at $-3.76$ and the third quartile at $22.78$.
+Larger values correspond to poorer households, and students with an index above zero are eligible for the SPP scholarship.

-We begin by assessing the external validity of the RD treatment effect $\tau_{\mathtt{SRD}}$ using the robust confidence region.
-For bandwidth selection and standard error estimation, we follow \texttt{rdrobust} package \citep{rdrobust}.
+\paragraph{External Validity and Extrapolation Analysis.} We begin by assessing the standard RD effect and its local external validity, $(\tau_{\mathtt{SRD}}, \tau_{\mathtt{SRD}}^\prime)$, using the joint robust confidence region.
+For bandwidth selection and standard error estimation, we follow the \texttt{rdrobust} package \citep{rdrobust, rdrobust2} with resulting bandwidhts $(h,b)=(3.8,7.5)$.
 Figure \ref{fig: spp1} reports the 95\% confidence region $\mathcal{R}_{0.95}$, where the horizontal axis represents the treatment effect and the vertical axis corresponds to the TED.
-The figure shows that the SPP has a sizable and statistically significant effect on enrolment probability.
-At the same time, the confidence interval along the TED dimension is relatively tight and centred close to zero, indicating that $\tau_{\mathtt{SRD}}^\prime$ is small and statistically indistinguishable from zero.
+The figure shows that the SPP has a sizable and statistically significant effect on enrollment probability.
+At the same time, the confidence region along the TED dimension is relatively tight and centred close to zero, indicating that $\tau_{\mathtt{SRD}}^\prime$ is small and statistically indistinguishable from zero.

 This finding provides direct evidence of the local external validity of the RD effect of the SPP program.
 Importantly, such an implication could not be drawn from the treatment effect $\tau_{\mathtt{SRD}}$ alone; it emerges only when the derivative is taken into account.
 Hence, as emphasized by \cite{Dong_Lewbel:2015}, examining $\tau_{\mathtt{SRD}}^\prime$ alongside $\tau_{\mathtt{SRD}}$ is crucial for clarifying the policy relevance of RD estimates.
 Our joint inference procedure operationalizes this insight by providing a formal statistical framework that allows both quantities to be assessed simultaneously.